Setting Up a Company FOD Program

 If we are successful at this endeavor, we will one day eliminate most threats from airport operating environments.

 FOD knows no boundaries; So FOD control should have no company boundaries.
 Everyone who owns an aircraft must ensure that, not only are your own FOD Programs up to par, but your competitors (who share airfields) have good FOD Programs as well.
+To further enhance safety, implementing rigorous aircraft maintenance tool control practices is essential.
+This ensures that all tools are accounted for after maintenance tasks, reducing the risk of any tool being left behind and causing damage.
 We need every ramp we fly into to be clear of FOD in order to protect our aircraft, assets and people.